duplxey/duplxey/README.md

 <strong>Latest Blog Posts</strong>

+🔹 <a href="https://testdriven.io/blog/django-dokku/">Deploying a Django App to Dokku on a DigitalOcean Droplet</a>
 🔹 <a href="https://testdriven.io/blog/heroku-alternatives/">Heroku Alternatives for Python-based Applications</a>
 🔹 <a href="https://testdriven.io/blog/deploying-django-to-linode-with-docker-and-github-actions/">Continuously Deploying Django to Linode with Docker and GitHub Actions</a>
 🔹 <a href="https://testdriven.io/blog/django-mailchimp/">Integrating Mailchimp with Django</a>
 🔹 <a href="https://testdriven.io/blog/django-class-based-vs-function-based-views/">Class-based vs Function-based Views in Django</a>
-🔹 <a href="https://testdriven.io/blog/fastapi-elastic-beanstalk/">Deploying a FastAPI Application to Elastic Beanstalk</a>

 For more information check out my website:
 🌐 <a href="https://duplxey.com">https://duplxey.com</a>